 School Year Environmental Internship

 Interested in the sciences and want to help improve your local ecosystem?
-Work alongside Friends of Van Cortlandt Park staff to develop and implement a project of your own design to positively impact Van Cortlandt Park.
-As an intern you will learn about the local ecology in the Bronx while gaining valuable job readiness and self-management skills and college preparedness through Riverdale Neighborhood House (RNH).
-Interns will be guided by mentors to develop a project throughout the school year (October-May).
-Interns accepted into the program are required to attend alternating Fridays from 4:30-6:00pm at RNH, at least one day during the week at the Friends office to work on your project and can also gain hours on certain Saturdays.
-Applications for this school year internship are generally open during the month of September.
+Work alongside Friends of Van Cortlandt Park staff to positively impact Van Cortlandt Park while building your skills as a future scientist.
+As an intern you will learn about the local forest and stream ecology in the Bronx while also gaining valuable self-management skills and college preparedness through Riverdale Neighborhood House (RNH).
+Interns will be guided by mentors throughout the school year (October-May).
+Interns accepted into the program are required to attend alternating Fridays from 4:30-6:00pm at RNH, and weekly meetings in Van Cortlandt Park.
+Questions can be directed to email@example.com.
+Applications for the 2017-2018 School Year Environmental Internship can be found here: YIP 2017-2018 Application

 Summer Water and Trails Crew Internship

 Started in 1992, the Friends’ flagship Summer Teen Program is an example of what young people can do if they are given a chance.
 Over the past 24 years, the Summer Teen Program has brought over 600 teenagers into the Park for internships.
 The teens have helped preserve and protect the Park by doing a variety of tasks including trail building, brochure design, native species planting, and lake monitoring.
 In the process, they have grown to become better park stewards.
 Since 2013 our program has become the Teen Trails Crew who do much of the maintenance on the over 20 miles of trails within VCP.
 The program runs for seven weeks between July and August.
 Please check back in April for an application for the upcoming year.